autopi-io/documentation/docs/guides/how_to_use_the_car_explorer_feature.md

 :::

 **Unit, Min and Max**
-Select a unit that matches your data, or write your own.
+Select a unit that matches your data or write your own.
 Like the name, this unit is used when the device stores the response value of the PID, for easier parsing and displaying of the value in the dashboard widgets.
 Min and max are also used when storing and displaying the data.